Symposium

 4.00pm

-Afternoon tea at the NZSVO Lounge
+Afternoon tea

 4.30pm

-CONCURRENT SESSION B
+CONCURRENT SESSION #2

 A selection of workshops, presentations and tastings.
 Click here for more information on the tastings